niknovikov19/param-gui-matlab/README.md

 # param-gui-matlab
-An easy way to build a GUI window for setting parameter values and running your Matlab code with these parameters
+An easy way to create a Matlab GUI window for setting parameter values and running your code with these parameters

 ## Introduction